Graduate engineering jobs

 Civil engineer

-Concerned with natural and man-made environments, civil engineers bring together a community through the design, construction and maintenance of its infrastructure.
-You could specialise in:
+Concerned with both natural and man-made environments, civil engineers bring together a community through the design, construction and maintenance of its infrastructure.

 As a consulting civil engineer, you'll ensure projects are completed safely and on time by investigating sites, assessing risk and drawing up detailed designs and plans.

-Find out what you can do with the skills and experiences gained from a civil engineering degree, and discover tips for getting into the industry.
+Find out what you can do with the skills and experiences gained from a civil engineering degree, and read our tips for getting into the industry.

 Electrical or electronic engineer